 The Christians in India celebrate many festivals such as Easter and Good Friday, Christmas being the most significant among all of them.
 The festival is celebrated by purchasing new clothes, organizing Christmas parties at homes, baking cakes and various kinds of sweet dishes, visiting the church and then meeting their relatives.
 Wine and other drinks constitute the main components of a Christmas party.
 Cathedrals and Churches are decorated beautifully with candle balloons and streamers.

-Muslims in India celebrate festivals such as Eid-ul-Fitr, Eid-ul-Azha, and Moharrum.
+Muslims in India celebrate festivals such as Eid-ul-Fitr, Eid-ul-Azha, and Moharram.
 Dishes such as red meat, biriyani, and other non-veg items are prepared and sweet dishes include sewai and others.

 The Culture of India: